 Islamic texts forbid the association of partners with God, emphasising the notion of God's Divine Oneness.
-Numerous titles are given to Jesus in the Qur'an, such as 'al-Maseeh, but they do not correspond with the meaning accrued in Christian belief; rather Jesus is the son of Mary and Almighty God's servant.
-Jesus is seen in Islam as a precursor to Muhammad, and is believed by Muslims to have foretold his coming.
+Numerous titles are given to Jesus in the Qur'an, such as al-Masīah, although it does not correspond with the meaning accrued in Christian belief that he is the son of Mary and Gods servant.
+Jesus is seen in Islam as a precursor to Mohammad, and is believed by Muslims to have foretold His coming.